What is PFAS?

 Per-and Polyfluoroalkyl Substances (PFAS) consist of a group of synthetic chemicals.
 The National Institute of Environmental Health Sciences (NIH) states, according to a chemical database (CompTox) maintained by the U.S. Environmental Protection Agency (EPA), over 15,000 variations of PFAS exist today.

 The most common routes of exposure include ingestion, absorption, and inhalation.
-It is estimated that approximately 110 million Americans have been exposed to PFAS through the use of consumer products manufactured with some type of PFAS or exposure to things containing PFAS.
+Around 110 million Americans have been exposed to PFAS via consumer products or other PFAS-containing items.
 Some examples may include:

-The Occupational Safety and Health Administration (OSHA) defines occupational exposure as, “Reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that may result from performance of an employee’s duties.”
+OSHA defines occupational exposure as anticipated contact with blood or other potentially infectious materials during an employee’s duties.
 OSHA has not set any legal limits for PFAS.

-The National Fire Protection Association (NFPA) defines occupational exposure as, “An infectious exposure that resulted from performance of a member’s duties.
+The NFPA defines occupational exposure as infectious exposure from a member’s duties.

-While PFAS is not considered an infectious material, it is considered toxic.
+Although not classified as an infectious substance, PFAS is recognized as toxic.
 The National Institute of Occupational Safety and Health (NIOSH) has not set any recommended limits for PFAS in air.

 Aside from daily exposure to consumer products, firefighters are exposed to PFAS by way of products of combustion.
-Considering the amount of consumer products found in our homes that contain PFAS, when consumed by fire or exposed to high temperatures, those products emit toxic gasses, fumes, soot, ash, or smoke that is inhaled and or absorbed by those exposed to such.
+Burning household products with PFAS releases toxic fumes, soot, ash, or smoke that can be inhaled or absorbed.
 Those products of combustion easily attach themselves to the firefighter’s protective ensembles and exposed skin.
-Until the products of combustion are thoroughly removed, the firefighter will be continuously exposed, thereby increasing their risk of developing potential health effects.
+Firefighters face continuous exposure to combustion products until thoroughly removed, increasing health risks.

 Because PFAS are synthetic chemicals, they do not naturally occur, neither in the environment or our bodies.
 Therefore, when these foreign substances enter with our bodies, they may perturb or cause certain components to react.
 Some examples are:

-Despite the long history of PFAS in manufacturing, most consumers were unaware of their existence until recently, the last decade or so.
+Most consumers were unaware of PFAS until recently, despite their long history in manufacturing.
 Testing blood for PFAS is relatively new and is a means of determining exposure.
 While there are many laboratories conducting blood testing, not all test the same.
 In fact, not all laboratories test the same, therefore the results may vary from one laboratory to the next.

-Eurofins, considered innovative leaders in food, environment, pharmaceutical and cosmetic product testing, developed a remote sampling blood testing kit that allows individuals to provide a sample from their home or work in a matter of minutes.
+Eurofins, a leader in product testing, developed a remote blood testing kit enabling individuals to provide samples from home or work quickly.

-AFSO21 is conducting the 2025 survey to further gather information about firefighter’s exposure to PFAS.
-Your participation will help raise awareness, advocate for change, and protect the health and safety of firefighters around the world.
+AFSO21 LLC conducted the 2025 survey to further gather information about firefighter’s exposure to PFAS.
+Participation data raises awareness, advocates for change, and protects the health and safety of firefighters around the world.

 Please take a moment to conduct this survey; your input is crucial.